The Sy Rogers Story

-I was converted in 1969 when the concept of a gay Christian was inconceivable and my life was understandably steered in a particular direction; to try and change who I was.
+My life was understandably steered in a particular direction; to try to change who I was.
 Even when I resigned from the ministry in 1991, I was only aware of two options.

 2. Accept your homosexuality and you will go to hell.

-His message these days is healing for all both gay and straight; a person’s sexual orientation is not the issue.
+His message these days is healing for all, both gay and straight; a person’s sexual orientation is not the issue.
 I trust that these insights help dispel some of the confusion and bring a more balanced view of Sy’s journey and ministry.

 The Complexities of the Sy Rogers Story

-1. Homosexuality vs trangenderism
+1. Homosexuality vs transgenderism

-I’m sure there are still are large number of people in churches who naively believe all homosexual men want to dress and live as a woman and all lesbians wish they could be men.
+I’m sure there are still are a large number of people in churches who naively believe all homosexual men want to dress and live as a woman and all lesbians wish they could be men.
 This is far from reality for the average gay man or lesbian.

-Sy’s story carries much of that stereotype which, for those of us who are a part of the gay community (as opposed to the ‘gay scene’), know is only reflective of a subculture and once again not exclusively homosexual.
+Sy’s story carries much of that stereotype which, for those of us who are a part of the LGBT community (as opposed to the ‘gay scene’), know is only reflective of a subculture and once again not exclusively homosexual.